-We were seeking for adventures and inspiration.
-We found much more.
-We found people.
-And we strongly believe that all humans have within them a potential energy to create something beautiful and meaningful.
-The deeper we go into traditional cultures and the more we see beauty and simplicity in the meaning of life.
+We were seeking adventures and inspiration, but we found much more.
+We found people, and we strongly believe that all humans have within them a potential energy to create something beautiful and meaningful.
+The deeper we go into traditional cultures, the more we see beauty and simplicity in the meaning of life.

-Having a particular interest in handcrafts, we realized every time a little bit more how talented and gifted traditional cultures were.
+Having a particular interest in handcrafts, we realised every time a little bit more how talented and gifted traditional cultures were.
 Their well-preserved knowledge passed down from generation to generation always fascinated us.
 Then the purpose of our travels slowly became obvious.
-We were looking for talent, for traditional heritage, for world's treasures.
+We were looking for talent, for traditional heritage, for world treasures.

 What is the meaning of the name - Haida Co?